Parent and Spectator

 Alignment with USA Hockey Parent Code of Conduct

-As a reminder, all members are bound by the USA Hockey Parent Code of Conduct, which applies equally to digital and in-person environments.
+As a reminder, all members including athletes and their families are bound by the USA Hockey Code of Conduct, which applies equally to digital and in-person environments.
 Failure to uphold the standards of respect, positivity, and good sportsmanship online reflects a violation of this code.
+All parent behavior online or in person falls under USA Hockey’s Parent Code of Conduct.
+Failure to uphold respectful and positive communication online constitutes a violation of USA Hockey and MIHC policy.

 Consequences of Violations